gtclogo

 Founded in 1898 by W. R. Stanford, Glenwood Telephone Company (GTC) began as a modest telephone and telegraph office in the small town of Glenwood, Georgia.
 It quickly became an essential lifeline for communication in Wheeler and Laurens Counties, serving the needs of local residents and businesses.
 Over the years, GTC has evolved from those humble beginnings into a leading provider of telecommunications services in rural Georgia, while remaining family-owned and deeply rooted in the community.

 In 1940, W. H. Harvey and Odessa Jones purchased the company, though their ownership was brief.
-Just three years later, in January 1943, Leon B. Adams and his wife Eloise Cox Adams acquired GTC.
+Just three years later, On April 2, 1943, Leon B. Adams and his wife Eloise Cox Adams acquired GTC.
 At the time of their purchase, GTC was a small operation, consisting of only thirty-three subscribers.
 Residential rates were $1.50 per month, and business rates were $2.50 per month, reflecting the modest nature of rural telecommunications during that era.

 The Adams family immediately became the heart and soul of the business.
 The switchboard was located in the front room of their home, which doubled as the telephone company’s office and the social hub of the community.
 Eloise Adams, along with several local women, operated the switchboard 24 hours a day.
 Meanwhile, Leon Adams maintained the telephone lines, often working solo or with minimal help, using an old Dodge truck to service the area.
 Despite their hard work, the financial returns were modest, and Leon took on other jobs to support his family and keep the company running.